chromaui/chromatic-docs/github-actions.md

 #### Run Chromatic on external forks of open source projects

-You can enable PR checks for external forks by sharing your `project-token` where you configured the Chromatic command (often in `package.json` or in the workflow step).
+You can enable PR checks for external forks by sharing your project token where you configured the Chromatic command (often in `package.json` or in the pipeline step).

-There are tradeoffs.
-Sharing `project-token`'s allows _contributors_ and others to run Chromatic.
-They'll be able to use your snapshots.
+Sharing project tokens allows contributors and others to run Chromatic builds on your project, consuming your snapshot quota.
 They will not be able to get access to your account, settings, or accept baselines.
-It can be an acceptable tradeoff for open source projects which value community contributions.
+This can be an acceptable tradeoff for open source projects that value community contributions.

 #### Skipping builds for certain branches